ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda_dynamodb/testing.md

 ![fig5](Figures/05.png)

-YOu can then click the **Test** button.
+You can then click the **Test** button.
 This will open the *Configure test event* window, in which you type **Test** in the Event name and click the **Save** button.
 This will take you back to the GetAverageTemperature function dashboard, where you click the **Test** button again.
 You will see the execution status, including the average temperature value:

 ![fig6](Figures/06.png)